Kevin-Nduati/Heart-Failure-Prediction-using-AzureML/README.md

 The data was registered to the Azure Machine Learning Studio by uploading it from local files.

 ## Automated ML
+These are the settings I set for the AutoML.
+I set the experiment to timeout after 15 minutes, and to focus on accuracy.
+The task is a binary classification problem, and I enabled early stopping, in the event accuracy did not improve over 20 iterations.

 ### Results